- PhD in Classics, Rutgers University (2011)

 - BA, Washington and Lee University (2005)

-Along with presentations at called conferences and professional meetings, his publications include:
+Along with presentations at conferences and professional meetings including DH2017 (Montreal) and DH2018 (Mexico City), his publications in Classics include: